PrincetonUniversity/removing_tedium/04_navigating_command_line/README.md

 `!p` finds the first command in your history that begins with the letter 'p' and runs it.
 One could have also used `!python`.
 See the next section for a modern alternative to `!<command>`.

-## Search and running a previous command
+## Search and run (or modify) a previous command

 Hold down `[Ctrl]` and press `[r]` to invoke "reverse-i-search."
-Type a letter - like s - and you'll get a match for the most recent command in your history that starts with s.
-Keep typing to narrow your search.
+Type a letter like 'p' and you will get a match for the most recent command in your history that starts with 'p'.
+Keep typing the previous command to narrow your search.
 When you find the desired command, press `[Enter]` to execute.

 ## A general note on text editors